Lou Brock Jr.

 Louis Clark Brock Jr. (born May 8, 1964) is an American former professional football player who was a cornerback and safety in the National Football League (NFL).

+Early life

+Brock was born in Chicago, Illinois and played scholastically at Ladue Horton Watkins High School in Ladue, Missouri, an affluent suburb of St. Louis.
+He played collegiately at the University of Southern California, where, as a senior, he was honored by the NEA/World Almanac as a second-team All-American.

 Professional career

-Brock played for the San Diego Chargers, Detroit Lions and Seattle Seahawks in his brief career.